Libraries

 Extra package

-These utilities are implemented in vanilla FatScript:
+Additional types implemented in vanilla FatScript:

 - Duration - Millisecond duration builder